spacemeshos/protocol/hare/README.md

 * `Active` - Also acts as a speaker and share his knowledge.
 * `Leader` - a participant who can give a proposition to the network.
 There is only one leader.

-**Virtual Participation** - virtual participation is an optimization made to ease a participant’s role.
-After a participant terminates, he sends a notify message declaring his commitment to his corresponding set.
-From here on out, all other participants can refer to his notify message as if it was sent in the current round.

 **Certificate** - a proof to witnessing f+1 commits on a set S.

 **Safe Value Proof** - a proof made by a participant to ensure that a set S satisfies validity 1 and validity 2 in respect to a specific round k.
 An SVP also includes a certificate with which we can ensure consistency.